-Goats must be at the Fairgrounds, inspected and in pens by 11:00 am Tuesday, July 23, 2024 WEIGH-IN TUESDAY 15 minutes after last swine weighed MANDATORY ALL EXHIBITOR MEETING TUESDAY 15 minutes after last beef weighed GOAT SHOW THURSDAY 90 minutes following Sheep Show
+The goats must be at the Fairgrounds, inspected and in pens by 11:00 am Tuesday, August 5, 2025 WEIGH-IN TUESDAY 15 minutes after last swine weighed MANDATORY ALL EXHIBITOR MEETING TUESDAY 15 minutes after last beef weighed GOAT SHOW THURSDAY 60 minutes following Sheep Show

 - 1. All entries must check in with the Goat Superintendent. - 2.
 All goats are required to have an individual Scrapie I.D. tag.
 Tattoos are acceptable in Dairy goats. - 3.
 Only eight (8) breeding animals per exhibitor may be entered in the goat show.
 This includes Producer Breeding animals. - 4.
 All market goats must weigh a minimum of 60 lbs.
 If a goat does not make weight, it can be used in the Showmanship classes.
 No re-weighs will be offered.
 Ear tags on the market goats need to be clean for the Fair weigh-in. - 5.
 Classes will be established by the Goat Superintendent.
 Weights from the Fair weigh-in will be used to determine classes.
 Classes may be combined at the discretion of the judge and/or superintendent.
 The decision of the judge is final. - 6.
 All market goats must have their horns blunt tipped to no less than a dime in diameter.
 No sharp points will be allowed. - 7.
 Market goats showing either, or both, of the first pair of permanent incisors will be disqualified. - 8.
 No animals with abscesses will be allowed on the Fairgrounds unless accompanied by a health certificate that states they are not contagious. - 9.
 All goats must always be under the exhibitor's control.
 Goats shall always remain in the Livestock Barn area (i.e., Barn, wash racks). - 10.
 Market goats must be slick shorn prior to weigh-in no longer than 3/8" above the knee and hock joints, excluding the tail switch. - 11.
+If a breeding class has less than 4 entries, it may be combined with another class, i.e. junior doe kid, senior doe kid, yearling doe, and doe. - 12.
 Market goat exhibitors may use meshed or plastic muzzles at the Garfield County Fair.
-The muzzle style must allow the goat to drink water. - 12.
-Dairy goat exhibitors are required to wear white shirt and white pants.
+The muzzle style must allow the goat to drink water. - 13.
+Dairy goat exhibitors are required to wear white shirts and white pants.
 White clothing is not mandatory for other divisions in the goat show.

-GOAT CLASSES

-Exhibitors are responsible for checking class lists after they have been posted, and with the Goat Superintendent for the exact order of show.
+GOAT CLASSES Exhibitors are responsible for checking class lists after they have been posted, and with the Goat Superintendent for the exact order of show.